-In terms of what to base your buying decision on, choosing a body camera that is compact, unobtrusive and easily attached to clothing – while boasting a lens with a wide angle of view – seems key.
+The best body camera will be compact, unobtrusive and easily attached to clothing, and have a lens with a wide angle of view.
 You’ll also want something that’s robust and, ideally, can be worn out in all weathers and conditions.
 A long battery life, decent camera resolution and large (and possibly expandable) data storage capacity, so you don’t run out of juice or memory at that crucial moment, are additional musts – as are night vision functions.
 Infrared capture can be particularly useful, as those involved in the profession of security are typically working into the wee small hours.

 Keeping things bang up to date, the more expensive body camera options typically include Wi-Fi and the ability to easily transfer images, either wirelessly to a smartphone, via removable microSD card, and/or connection to your PC via USB.
 While the majority of examples don’t feature a built-in screen for composing and reviewing images some do, so if the latter feature is important to you, be prepared to shop around as well as pay a little extra for the privilege.